andrew-templeton/cfn-lambda/README.md

 # cfn-lambda

+** Please open a PR for any issue you open in which you suggest a patch - I do not have time to maintain this by myself anymore, and it generally works as advertised so any improvements requested are incumbent upon the requester to help implement, thanks / with love <3 **

 ## Purpose

 A simple flow for generating CloudFormation Lambda-Backed Custom Resource handlers in node.js.
 The scope of this module is to structure the way developers author simple Lambda-Backed resources into simple functional definitions of `Create`, `Update`, `Delete`.